fbpx

 •Workshops with medical professionals

-•Interview preparation
+•Interview preparation sessions for entrance tests

 •Mock interviews